igorkamyshev/withease/apps/website/docs/magazine/dependency_injection.md

 sample({ clock: somethingHappened, target: logFx });
 ```

-But it's not the best way.
-What of we want to enable it back for a particular test?
+But it is not the best way.
+What if we want to enable it back for a particular test?
 We have to change the code and support one more variable.
 So, it will lead to a mess in the code.

 Other reason is that you may want to use different implementations of a logger in different environments.
 For example, in browser you want to send logs to some external system (like Rollbar or Sentry) and on server you want to write logs to `stdout`.

 ## How

 To solve these problems we can use Fork API.
 It allows us to create a new instance of the application with different dependencies.
-Let's take a look at how it works.
+Let us take a look at how it works.

 ```ts
 // app.ts